-The Chair of the Board (G Craig) provides educational consultancy and National Leader of Governance system leadership support to the Trust as part of the Trust's Teaching School.
-The arrangement with the Chair existed before the Trust was formed.
+The Chair of the Board (G Craig) provides some educational consultancy and National Leader of Governance system leadership support to the Trust.
 The Trust ensures that the consultancy is provided at cost in order to be compliant with the Academies Financial Handbook.
+George Craig resigned as chair of the Board on 19th November 2019 to ensure independence on the Board given the level of services likely to be provided to the Trust in the future.